The Kvinna till Kvinna Foundation in Ukraine

 How we support women in Ukraine

-Kvinna till Kvinna’s partner organisations provide lifesaving and gender sensitive support to their constituencies.
+Kvinna till Kvinna’s partner organisations provide lifesaving and gender sensitive support to rights holders.
 They already have the trust of women, who feel that they can seek help and process traumatic experiences and they also have a unique competence in working with a do-no-harm approach.
 This is of utmost importance in not causing further traumatisation for survivors.

 Our partner organisations in Ukraine